medium-rowdy/monitor/INSTALL.md

 Add a new item in Zabbix, with the following properties:

-Name: give it a meaningful name
+  * Name: give it a meaningful name
-Type: `External check`
+  * Type: `External check`
-Key: `client.py[{HOST.CONN},8002,rpi_temp]`
+  * Key: `client.py[{HOST.CONN},8002,rpi_temp]`
-Host interface: as appropriate for the host - typically the ADDRESS configured in `daemon.py` Type of information: most stats are `Numeric (unsigned)` or `Numeric (float)` Update interval: choose with care - it does not make sense to check for apt updates every 60 seconds, for example
+  * Host interface: as appropriate for the host - typically the ADDRESS configured in `daemon.py`
+  * Type of information: most stats are `Numeric (unsigned)` or `Numeric (float)`
+  * Update interval: choose with care - for example it does not make sense to check for apt updates every 60 seconds (see note below)
-Applications: select an application, if applicable
+  * Applications: select an application, if applicable

 That's pretty much it.

-Until documented better, to get an idea whether to choose `Numeric (unsigned)` or `Numeric (float)`, run the client script and visually inspect the result.
+Until documented better, to get an idea whether to choose `Numeric (unsigned)` or `Numeric (float)`, run the client script to retrieve teh required metric, and visually inspect the result.
 For example `processes` returns a simple int, whereas `rpi_temp` returns a float.

-For update interval, the Zabbix default seems to be 1 minute.
-For apt/yum updates, checking every minute is massive overkill, so every 15 minutes (or longer) will suffice.
-For things like disk space and temperature, these are both relatively inexpensive tests, and could be done every minute, although once every 5 minutes would probably suffice, as neither is likely to change that much in 5 minutes.
-The number of processes could be monitored every minute - that is likely to change significantly during a 60 second period.
+For the update interval, the Zabbix default seems to be 1 minute.
+That would be fine for inexpensive checks of metrics that would be expected to change significantly in a 60 second period, such as the number of processes.
+For things like disk space and temperature, checking once every 5 minutes should suffice.
+For expensive checks like apt/yum updates, checking every 15 or 30 minutes should be more than sufficient.